MIDS-scaling-up/v3/week01/hw/Readme.md

 # WARNING: This is a destructive process and will wipe your SSD.
 ### Note: This process assumes that your SSD is at /dev/sda, which is the standard device location.
 The `lsblk` command will show you the device name for your system.

-### Note 2: It is advised to run lsblk after each reboot to ensure that the device is using the correct boot device.
+### Note 2: It is advised to run lsblk after each reboot to ensure that the Jetson is using the correct boot device.